borisblack/scicms-core/docs/data_model.md

 # Data model

-The SciCMS Core architecture involves storing metadata (all information necessary for the system to operate) in the primary relational database called `main`.
+The SciCMS Core architecture involves storing metadata (all information necessary for the system to operate) in the primary relational database (built-in datasource `main`).
 To improve performance and provide scalability in a cloud environment, metadata is cached via [Redis](https://redis.io).

 Other data can be stored either in the main database or in any other database.